bgord/knowledge/roadmap.md

 - What are the possibilities with GitHub actions?
 Can they replace Travis?
 [1](https://lab.github.com/github/hello-github-actions!)
 - How to setup a Vagrant machine for local development?
 [1](https://tech.osteel.me/posts/2015/01/25/how-to-use-vagrant-for-local-web-development.html#port-forwarding)
 - https://stackoverflow.com/questions/1628563/move-the-most-recent-commits-to-a-new-branch-with-git
-- How to download an app from fdroid?

 ## React 11